mrush-ilao/ilao-documentation/docs/source/cms_structured_legal_solution.rst

 Jurisdiction
 ================
 Structured content supports jurisdiction across different pieces of data.
+See :ref:`cms-coverage-area` documentation.
 A solution may have a jurisdiction that is broader than an attached How-to, attached legal forms, or attached organization.
 A solution, even if it has How-tos that vary by location or forms that apply only to some jurisdictions, can still be marked at a broader jurisdiction so long as:

 * the eligibility rules apply to the solution jurisdiction
 * the legal difficulty varies by location